 Public transport in Seattle

 Fares for public transport vary according to the mode of transport and distance travelled.
 For expats wishing to use the public transportation system frequently, it's wise to invest in an ORCA pass.
-This pass provides a cost-effective and convenient option of getting around Seattle and is valid on both King County Metro and Sound Transit services.
+This pass is a cost-effective and convenient option for getting around Seattle and is valid on both King County Metro and Sound Transit services.

 Light rail